 - However, if the emphasis is on the individual members of this group, we use the verb in the plural.

 - My family have decided to go to a concert.

 The individual members of the family have decided.

-In American English, collective nouns are almost always used with the verb in the singular, but we can use plural pronouns (whereas in British English we have to use singular pronouns with singular verbs).
+In American English, collective nouns are almost always used with the verb in the singular.
+However, we can use plural subject pronoun to replace the noun followed by a plural verb.

 - The orchestra is going on tour.
 They are very good, I’d like to see them again.

 If we want to put the emphasis on the individual members of the group, we have to mention them in some way.